ishumeyko/RobotiumTutorial/README.md

-    To setup on Mac and Windows Intellij:
+    To setup on Intellij for Mac or Windows:

         Import a project from existing sources from the root RobotiumTutorial folder.